jericson/talavera/README.md

 > **Note**: Only the tiles of that color count toward your score.

+Continue drafting and placing tiles until all the cards are gone and both players have covered all four orders.
+(Don't forget to swap who drafts first!)

 ### Winning

+When all the cards have been drafted and both players have all four corners covered, the game is over and each player evaluates how well they completed the orders.

 In order to fill an order, there must be _at least_ as many tiles of that color as indicated by the number on the order.
 Score each order